-Temporary total disability is paid at a rate of 2/3 of a worker’s average monthly wage.5 The first payment is made within 14 days of being certified for disability.6
+Temporary total disability is paid at a rate of 2/3 of your average monthly wage.5 The first payment is made within 14 days of being certified for disability.6

-With the initial payment of temporary disability, the employer should provide an Explanation of Wage Calculation to the injured employee.9 An insurance adjuster will calculate the average monthly wage using a Wage Calculation form.
+With the initial payment of temporary disability, the employer should provide an Explanation of Wage Calculation to you.9 An insurance adjuster will calculate the average monthly wage using a Wage Calculation form.

 The insurance company will obtain wage information from the employer on the Employer’s Wage Verification Form.

-The employee can dispute the wage calculation with documentation such as a W-2, check stub, or income tax return.
+You can dispute the wage calculation with documentation such as a:

 The form notes that the average is calculated based on a twelve-week period prior to the injury.
 The limit is 150% of the state’s average monthly wage.

-The employer can also request that the injured worker fill out a form requesting further temporary total disability.
+The employer can also request that you fill out a form requesting further temporary total disability.

-An employer can offer the employee modified or light duty work within the restrictions given by a doctor to avoid payment of temporary disability.
+An employer can offer you modified or light duty work within the restrictions given by a doctor to avoid payment of temporary disability.